-Neville Southall MBE – Former Everton and Wales Goalkeeper.
+Neville Southall MBE is a former Everton and Wales Goalkeeper.

-He was born and grew up in Llandudno and originally played centre back for his school team and Llandudno Swifts, alongside Joey Jones.
+He was born and bred in Llandudno and originally played centre back for his school team and Llandudno Swifts, alongside Joey Jones.

 After his football career, Neville Southall had coaching experience with the Welsh national squad, Dagenham and Redbridge, Dover Athletic, Canvey Island and Molesey before finally going into management at Hastings United in 2004 until 2005.